shinancao/ImageCycleScrollView/README.md

 Features
 --------
-- Support xib and autolayout.
+- Support both frame and autolayout, and you can add `ImageCycleScrollView` by both code and storyboard.
 - Support image from server, and you can reset the `imageUrls`

 Installation